Space U Odyssey

 Youth Leaving and Returning

-Parents are encouraged to allow Scout to stay at camp for the entire week.
-This reduces unnecessary traffic in and out of camp, allowing youth to have the complete camp experience with their troop.
-Youth will only be allowed to check out from camp prior to final checkout by an adult authorized on Part B of the Scout’s Annual Health and Medical Record.
-Please ensure that parents in your troop have included all authorized adults on this form.
-Without this authorization on the form, only an adult from the Scout’s troop registered for camp or the parent signing the form will be allowed to remove the child from camp prior to the final checkout.
+Parents are encouraged to allow the camper to stay at camp for the entire week.
+This reduces unnecessary traffic in and out of camp, allowing youth to have the complete camp experience.
+Youth will only be allowed to check out from camp prior to final checkout by an adult authorized on Part B of the Annual Health and Medical Record.
+Only people listed will be allowed to remove the child from camp.

 Lost and Found

 If any lost items are found, they should be turned in at the camp commissioner’s office in HQ as soon as is reasonably possible.
-Likewise, if anyone from your troop has lost an item while at camp, check with the camp commissioner’s office to determine if it has been returned there.
 Lost items will be kept in the camp commissioner’s office through the end of camp.
 After camp, the camp director will dispose of the items left at camp (e.g., donating them to a non-profit organization, returning them to the council office, or disposing of them in the trash).
 Neither the council nor its staff shall be held responsible for any lost items.

 Do not bring valuables to camp.
-To assist in returning items to their rightful owner, please ensure that all items brought to camp have the owner’s name and troop number marked on them.
+To assist in returning items to their rightful owner, please ensure that all items brought to camp have the owner’s name marked on them.

 Trading Post

-The trading post, located in the camp headquarters building, is stocked with merit badge pamphlets, t-shirts, Scouting literature, handicraft supplies, camp patches, mugs, camping equipment, cold drinks, ice cream, and candy.
+The trading post, located in the camp headquarters building, is stocked with t-shirts, camp patches, mugs, camping equipment, cold drinks, ice cream, and candy.
 The trading posts accept cash, checks, and credit cards (Master Card, Visa, American Express, and Discover).

 Illegal Substances